Normed Fiber Functors: Introduction

-In this article we generalize this picture of $B(\GL_n)$ as a set of norms from the general linear group to arbitrary reductive groups via the Tannakian formalism.
+In this article we generalize this picture of $I(\GL_n)$ as a set of norms from the general linear group to unramified reductive groups via a Tannakian formalism.
 This extends previous work of Wilson \cite{Wilson} and Cornut \cite{CornutFiltrations}, by which this article was heavily inspired.
-For various classical groups, a description of $B(G)$ of this kind was already given by Bruhat and Tits in \cite{BTClassiques1} and \cite{BTClassiques2}.
+For various classical groups, a description of $I(G)$ of this kind was already given by Bruhat and Tits in \cite{BTClassiques1} and \cite{BTClassiques2}.

 \paragraph{Normed Fiber Functors}